Geometric shape matching for recovering protein conformations from single-particle Cryo-EM data: Joint reconstruction and model building in Cryo-SPA

-As already noted, the backbone is made up in the same way for all natural proteins, but the types and locations of the side chains differ across proteins.
-The identities of these side chains influence the secondary and tertiary structures \cite[Chapter~3]{Alberts2014}.
+As already noted, the backbone is made up in the same way for all natural proteins, but the types and locations of the side-chains differ across proteins.
+The identities of these side-chains influence the secondary and tertiary structures \cite[Chapter~3]{Alberts2014}.
 In fact, it is commonly accepted by scientists that all information required to specify the tertiary structure of a protein is contained in its primary structure.
-To actually infer/reconstruct the tertiary structure from the primary structure is known as (ab initio) folding.
-AlphaFold~2 \cite{Jumper2021} used deep learning to ``address'' this challenge for single chain proteins, and it was later extended to multichain proteins in \cite{Evans:2022aa}.
-Recently, the release of AlphaFold~3 \cite{Abramson:2024aa} showed how deep diffusion-based models can be used to predict joint structure of complexes including proteins, nucleic acids, small molecules, ions and modified residues.
-However, recovering intrinsic dynamics of isolated (single chain) proteins is still an open problem.
+To infer/reconstruct the tertiary structure from the primary structure is known as (ab initio) folding.
+AlphaFold~2 \cite{Jumper2021} used deep learning to ``address'' this challenge for single-chain proteins.
+This approach was awarded the 2024 Nobel Prize in Chemistry, and it was later extended to multichain proteins in \cite{Evans:2022aa}.
+A further development of this type of structure prediction is AlphaFold~3 \cite{Abramson:2024aa}, which uses deep diffusion-based models to predict structures of not only proteins but also biomolecular complexes that include proteins, nucleic acids, small molecules, ions and modified residues.
+However, recovering intrinsic dynamics of isolated (single-chain) proteins is still an open problem.